by Alex Lockwood

 Luis came each summer to this seabird sanctuary on Rathlin Island as volunteer coordinator, to shape and arrange us in taking care of the tourists and birders, children and grandparents.
 He was good with flowers and people, but Luis set his eyes to the birds, too.
 His gaze sharpened to spot the stars of this stage without the need for telescope or binoculars.
 He knew when the last puffin had truly gone out to sea, toward the end of August.
 And he taught me to spot the young peregrine sitting two hundred yards up and away along a selvedge of rock, peering over the inlet.
 The petrol blue, nervy hunchback cuffed into a hole or sat on a ledge was almost impossible to spot.
 Luis offered the binoculars and pointed me towards him.
 Seek, scan, and then: yes!
 There he sat, the adolescent falcon, looking down on the scallop of seaworn courtyard that was, during the summer months, its main source of hoped-for prey: the guillemots, razorbills, puffins, kittiwakes and fulmars who called this shelter home, in their thousands.

 In April 1852, while fishing from the bank of a river, Henry David Thoreau spotted a hawk too, “soaring like a ripple and tumbling like a rod.”
 It reminded Thoreau of nobleness and poetry.
-“It appeared to have no companion in the universe—sporting there alone—and to need none but the morning and the ether with which it played.
+“It appeared to have no companion in the universe-sporting there alone-and to need none but the morning and the ether with which it played.
 It was not lonely but made all the earth lonely below it.”
 My peregrine sat in similar fashion.
 It was a tiercel, not yet one year old, born to a pair who bred in a scrape a few coves over.
 The peregrines were well known at the sanctuary, which must have provided the falcons and their offspring with plenty of flesh.
 Despite their migratory nature (the name peregrine comes from ‘to wander’) this family had been on the island for a decade, although many chicks had flown off to the mainland and other islands.
 (On a clear day you can see the whisky distillery on Islay.)
 The chicks did not survive every year.
-The threat was no longer pesticides and DDT—where peregrines would “die on their backs, clutching insanely at the sky in their last convulsions, withered and burnt away by the filthy, insidious pollen of farm chemicals” as J. A. Baker wrote in his 1967 classic The Peregrine.
+The threat was no longer pesticides and DDT-where peregrines would “die on their backs, clutching insanely at the sky in their last convulsions, withered and burnt away by the filthy, insidious pollen of farm chemicals” as J. A. Baker wrote in his 1967 classic The Peregrine.
 Now the threat was about learning how to hunt.
-Its prey—the seabird chicks—were suffering a shortage of food, and falling in numbers.
-The sanctuary was, to uninitiated visitors like myself, a mesmerising cacophony of feather and guano and hullabaloo.
-But to those who counted each year, the birds were fewer and fewer.
+Its prey-the seabird chicks-were suffering a shortage of food, and falling in numbers.
+The sanctuary was, to uninitiated visitors like myself, a mesmerizing cacophony of feather and guano and hullabaloo.
+I just hope that the sanctuary are able to clean all of this guano up, as it could soon prove to be a health and safety threat if they don’t.
+I know people who have had to enlist the help of places like Apex Bird Control, (https://www.apexbirdcontrol.uk/service/guano-clearance-essex) to get rid of all the droppings on their homes because there was just so much of it, and they were so close to catching diseases from it too.
+So, it’s a good job they did it when they did really.
+Even though there were a lot of guano, those who counted each year, the birds were fewer and fewer.

 I’d volunteered that summer in my desire to come closer to birds.
 I’d grown up an urban child.
 I had been kept out of the rain, a life spent in flats on suburban streets.
 I was not a child of nature, did not run free in woods.
 I knew no names of trees nor, despite studying Latin, the genus of avian worlds.
 I grew up into an intellectual with publications and a library, but did not know how paper was milled.
 I’d never got lost in a forest.
 I knew no origins of myths or fairy tales.
 As an adult I’d come to understand that my anxious “getting-on” and city-based social habits were not what I wanted nor needed.
 A catarrh was caked around my senses.
 It was a grime of comfort, and the only cleanser would be woodland scent and bog and mud, the scrape of screech and wipe of howl.
 So I hoped.
 The promise of nature is that it takes a pickaxe to the body cast in that constricting plaster (of London, or Paris…).
 Yet the soil inside is still fertile.
 So dig.
 Grow things: passions, practices, loves.